THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN PSYCHOLOGY

 Take Introduction to Psychology (Psy 1051), Introduction to Statistics (Stats 1601), and Research Methods in Psychology (Psy 2001) during your freshman or sophomore year.
 Psy 1051 and Stats 1601 can be taken concurrently and both are prerequisites for Psy 2001.
 All three classes are prerequisites for some upper division psychology courses and they are all offered both fall and spring semesters.

-Students must take at least one course in each of five categories: Learning and Cognition, Biological and Comparative, Personality and Clinical, Developmental and Social, and Applied.
+Students must take at least one course in each of five categories: Learning and Cognition, Biological and Comparative, Personality and Clinical, Social and Applied, and Developmental.
 A senior seminar must also be completed.
 In addition, students must take at least one class that is designated as a lab class.
-These classes are: Psy 3101, 3111, 3112, 3504, 3201, 3211, and 3521.
+These classes are: Psy 3101, 3111, 3112, 3201, 3211, and 3521.

 Courses required in the major cover the following General Education Requirements (GERs): History: Psy 3611, History of Psychology Mathematical/Symbolic Reasoning: Stats 1601 (as well as other statistics courses) Science with a Lab: Psy 3201, Comparative Psychology and Psy 3211, Biological Psychology Ethical and Civic Responsibility: Psy 3403, Adult Development and Aging and Psy 4102, Introduction to Professional Conduct, Legal Constraints, Ethics in Human Services Human Diversity: Psy 3542, Multicultural Psychology and Psy 3051, Psychology of Women